The Ancient Period:

 The Partition & Pakistan Period:

 At the close of the Second World War, the Indian National Congress continued to press for Indian self-rule and the British began to map out a path to independence of India.
 With the Muslim population of India worried about living in an overwhelmingly Hindu-majority nation, the Muslim League was formed and it pushed for two separate states for Hindus and Muslims in the Subcontinent.
 Lord Mountbatten, Viceroy of British India, decided to act on these desires and to partition the Subcontinent.
 Though support for the creation of Pakistan was based on Islamic solidarity, the two halves of the new state had little else in common.
-Furthermore, the country was largely administered from West Pakistan, which tended to enjoy greater powers.
+Furthermore, the country was largely administered from West Pakistan, which tended to favour itself in the distribution of powers and revenues.
 The Awami League, led by Bangabandhu Sheikh Mujibur Rahman, emerged as the national political party in East Pakistan.
 The 1970 national elections saw the Awami League winning with a clear majority.
 Constitutionally, the Awami League should have formed the government of all Pakistan.
-However, faced with this unpalatable result, the military leader from West Pakistan, the then President Yahya Khan, on 01 March 1971, postponed indefinitely the conveneing of the National Assembly.
+However, faced with this unpalatable result, the military leader, the then President Yahya Khan, on 01 March 1971, postponed indefinitely the conveneing of the National Assembly.

 Independence of Bangladesh: